 This final step should be self-explanatory.
 You’ll only have to pull the trailer and the boat along with it so that the latter will gently rest on the shore.

-Just drive your truck up enough for the boat to reach the shore – and not hit the trailer!
+Just drive your truck up enough for the boat to reach the shore, not hit the trailer!
 Afterward, you can now untie the rope from the boat.

-You can secure the boat with an anchor, for now, so you can park your trailer at the designated spot.
+For now, you can secure the boat with an anchor, so you can park your trailer at the designated spot.
 And, with that, you’re done!

 Assisted Launching and Loading Are Always Preferred

 Having someone to aid you will always be a good thing but not really necessary.
 Even so, I would never pass on having a helper every time.
 Assistance from others can go a long way, even if you’re no longer launching for the first time, and here’s why:

 - If the dock is packed with people, there’s a risk that your boat may drift toward another vessel or float too far that it becomes hard to handle.

 The same can be said if the launching space you’re working with is relatively small.
 Your boat may end up hitting the dock, for example, if it’s windy.

 How will you be able to react quickly if you’re still in your car after backing the trailer?

 - Every time you launch a boat by yourself, your attention will be divided.
 You may leave your car’s door open as you hurry to correct your boat on the dock.